patrickbucher/gopl/conventions.md

     11xxxxxx 10xxxxxx                       from   128 to     2047
     110xxxxx 10xxxxxx 10xxxxxx              from  2048 to    65535
     1110xxxx 10xxxxxx 10xxxxxx 10xxxxxx     from 65536 to 0x10ffff

+## Error Handling

+### Return Values

+In the parameter list of a function with multiple return values, an error should be the last item:

+    func foo(a, b int) (error, int) {} // bad
+    func foo(a, b int) (int, error) {} // bad

+If the function doesn't return an error, but indicates success with a boolean return value (like map lookup does), that variable is commonly called "ok" -- both by the function and the caller:

+    func lookup(m map[string]string, k string) (value string, ok bool) { }
+    // ...
+    value, ok := lookup(m, "foobar")

+### Error Messages

+Error messages should be chained in all lowercase in order to provide the caller with a complete but concise breakdown of what went wrong:

+    if resp, err := http.Get(url); err != nil {
+        return fmt.Errorf("get %s: %v", url, err)
+    }

+Output:

+    $ go run httpget.go http://foobar.ch
+    get http://foobar.ch: Get http://foobar.ch: dial tcp: lookup foobar.ch: no such host

+### Error Handling Strategies

+1. Propagate the error -- with or without wrapping -- if there's nothing the program can do to recover _on the level where the error occured_.
+    - Example: A function performs an HTTP GET request to a certain resource, which fails.
+It's up to the caller to decide how to handle that outcome.
+2. Retry later -- consider exponential back-off -- if an external resource could be temporarily unavailable.
+    - Example: A resource is sent to a server for processing.
+Due to the lack of status indication, polling is the only way to find out whether or not the result is ready.
+3. Exit the program, if further execution after the error is pointless.
+    - Example: A program to extract hyperlinks from a given URL cannot do anything useful, if the initial request to the URL indicated fails.
+4. Log the error and ignore it; sometimes things are allowed to fail.
+    - Example: A web crawler might stumble upon dead hyperlinks.
+If those cannot be accessed, it is useful to know (to avoid further tries), but the program can continue.
+5. Ignore the error completely -- but document it!
+    - Example: A program stores files in the operating system's temp folder and fails to delete those after its work is done.
+If that program runs on a machine that is regularly restarted, the temp folder will be cleaned up sooner or later anyway, so the error can be ignored.
+The omission should be documented, however, because the program might be used in a different setup, where temp folders aren't cleaned up on a regular basis.